bronte123/-/about.md

 </head>

 <p class="message">
   “You've got to be willing to become truly free to become more creative.
-That's why being truly creative is truly freeing.”
+That's why being truly creative is truly freeing.” - Brontë
   <br>
 													- Brontë
  </p>